PRESIDENT – TREVOR ASHBY

 Honorary Secretary since 2020

-I have lived in Croydon for 41 years.
+I have lived in Croydon since 1978.
 I am married and have two children who attended St Andrews High and Ashburton High school.

 My background and interest have touched on several areas of public services.
 Initially I worked in children’s services, the history of this service is first Seebohm report which became the subsequent creation of local authority social services departments.
 Hence the development of specialist and generic social work within the UK.